 I have worked since the late 1990’s in HIV/AID’s education, substance abuse treatment, post-secondary education, child protection, a rural Family Health Team and have run a successful private practice since 2009.
 I’ve logged thousands of hours working with amazing people and different populations including sex workers, survivors of human trafficking, first responders, as well as general adult mental health.
 I can pull from broad clinical wisdom and am eager to continue to learn from my clients and supervisees.

 There is no such thing as, “I’ve seen it all” in this line of work.
-I am still very much on a learning curve and don’t pretend to know it all.
+I am still very much on a learning curve and while I have a good depth of clinical knowledge, there is more to be had.

 I am a mixture of scientist, activist, grounded (and humble!) academic, psychotherapist but above all I know that I’m still learning – and I want to assist others as they are growing in the profession at all stages.